tnichols217/notes/ARTS 302/Readings/Ching/2 - Form.md

 ### Solids

-Shaped can be lofted, extruded,
+Shaped can be lofted, extruded, or rotated, or revolved